bitsbusters/kurspython/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Kurs programowania - od zaskrońca do pythona!
+Kurs Pythona - Notatki
 ========================================

-1. :ref:`first_code`
+1. Test

 Materiały
 =========
+1. test

 Dodatkowe strony
 ==================
-1. Typy języków programowania
+1. test
-2.

 * :ref:`genindex`
 * :ref:`modindex`